How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2019

 Minerva Punjab started their campaign in Asia from the AFC Champions League Preliminary Round 2.
-But the Warriors were eliminated by Saipa FC.
+But the Warriors got eliminated to Saipa FC.
 Chennaiyin FC joined them in the AFC Cup but both teams could not progress from the group stages.

 |ACL Preliminary Round 2